 Criteria for registration of new titles

 We aim to produce only high priority, high impact reviews.
-In order for a new title to be accepted, we expect it to be supported by a strong case for registration, for example an urgent healthcare need or priority topic identified by policy-makers or guideline developers.
+In order for a new title to be accepted, we expect it to be supported by a strong case for registration, for example an urgent healthcare need and/or priority topic identified by policy-makers or guideline developers.

 We expect the review team to have at least two authors and include the following expertise: